 For more on Canada, check out our lists of the 5 Most Affordable Canadian Cities for Students and the 10 Best Scholarships in Canada for International Students.

-7. “Eh” is a real word!
+Fun Fact #7: “Eh” is a real word!

-3. Canada is the most educated country in the world
+Fun Fact #3: Canada is the most educated country in the world

-2. Santa Claus’s official address is in Canada
+Fun Fact #2: Santa Claus’s official address is in Canada

-Santa Claus is a popular figure in Western Christian culture.
-The modern version of Santa or “Saint Nick” was influenced by Greek, British, and Dutch culture.
-However, Santa is closely linked with Canada due to the fact the country extends into the North Pole.
-Every Christmas, over 1 million letters are addressed to Santa Claus.
-In fact, you can write a letter in any language, mail it to the North Pole, H0H oHo, Canada, and Santa will send you a letter back!
+You don’t want to miss one of our favourite Canada fun facts!
+Known as Saint Nick, Santa Claus, or just Santa, this “jolly old man” who brings gifts to children at Christmastime is a popular folklore character in North American and European countries.
+Greek, British, and Dutch stories and cultures have all shaped the image of who Santa is today.
+However, Santa is also closely linked with Canada because its borders include the North Pole.
+Every Christmas, people send over 1 million letters to Santa Claus.
+In fact, you can write a letter in any language, mail it to the North Pole, H0H 0H0, Canada, and Santa will send you a letter back!

-1. Canada produces most of the world’s maple syrup
+Fun Fact #1: Canada produces most of the world’s maple syrup

-Topping our list of surprising Canada facts is a familiar Canadian condiment.
+Topping our list of fun facts about Canada is a familiar Canadian condiment.
 There’s a very good reason maple syrup has become a Canadian stereotype—we have so much of it!
-In fact, the province of Quebec alone is responsible for 70 percent(!) of the world’s maple syrup output.
+In fact, the Canadian province of Quebec produces 72 percent of the world’s maple syrup output.
 The United States is the next largest producer, while Japan and South Korea have small operations of their own.
 For more maple syrup-related content, we highly recommend you read all about the Great Canadian Maple Syrup Heist.
 No, we did not make that up – it’s a real thing!